marius00/LogitechLuaParser/README.md

 **When you start this program for the first time, it will start minimized to tray.**
 The program is running, look for it down in the bottom right corner.

+Obs: May also need to click the "Allow games & applications to control illumination" setting in G-Hub

 ## Lua configuration